Jabst/golang-api/README.md

 The health checks are straight-forward, one of them gives the status of the API if it is running or not, the other one gives the runtime memory consumption.

+### Failing to publish message

+When the publish fails to publish a message, the error is logged and the request flow continues.

 ## Possible extensions

 To improve this API many extensions can be made at all levels of implementation to make it able to scale and make it easier to be deployed.